Funnyhouse of a Negro: Symbolism

 The "funnyhouse" Kennedy addresses in Funnyhouse of a Negro is the madhouse of racism.
 Sarah is torn between the paradoxes of black and white, past and present, flesh and spirit.
 The play also dramatizes the sexual economy of racism that constructs blacks as hypersexual and culturally deficient.
 Additionally, Funnyhouse of a Negro demonstrates global citizenship from multiple perspectives: as Africans, as Americans, as women, and as women of color.
 At the time the play was written, there was a theme among black playwrights addressing a newly awakened social consciousness manifested in a movement to sustain or rebuild ties with Africa.

 Kennedy's play seeks to deconstruct and disempower "thing white thing" by showing audiences haunting and perverse images of whiteness.
 Kennedy uses whiteface to interrogate perceptions of whiteness, a signifying strategy.
 Kennedy references blackface by using transracial mimicry.
 She revises the meaning of minstrelsy through enactment of white, rather than black, representation.
 The skin tone is envisioned as "whitish yellow" or "alabaster", illustrating that "pure whiteness" is a myth.
-Through Sarah is in whiteface, her "wild kinky hair" is highlighted, reminding the audience of who is beneath the mask.
+Though Sarah is in whiteface, her "wild kinky hair" is highlighted, reminding the audience of who is beneath the mask.
 This is also a reminder of the miscegenated reality of blacks and whites in America.
 Additionally, the Queen and Duchess symbolize power, but are used to de-romanticize idealized perceptions of whiteness.
 They are white, but both have "kinky hair", demonstrating Sarah's identity conflict.